AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ---
-title: Search digital assets and images in AEM
+title: Search digital assets and images in Adobe Experience Manager
-description: Learn how to find the required assets in AEM by using Filters panel, and how to use the assets that show up in search.
+description: Learn how to find the required assets in Adobe Experience Manager by using Filters panel, and how to use the assets that show up in search.
 contentOwner: AG
 mini-toc-levels: 1
 ---

-# Search assets in AEM {#search-assets-in-aem}
+# Search assets in Adobe Experience Manager {#search-assets-in-aem}

-Adobe Experience Manager (AEM) Assets provides robust asset discovery methods that help you achieve higher content velocity.
+Adobe Experience Manager Assets provides robust asset discovery methods that help you achieve higher content velocity.
 Your teams reduce time to market with seamless, intelligent search experience using out-of-the-box functionality and custom methods.
 Searching assets is central to the usage of a digital asset management system -- be it for further use by creatives, for robust management of assets by the business users and marketers, or for administration by DAM administrators.
-Simple, advanced, and custom searches that you can perform via AEM Assets user interface or other apps and surfaces help fulfill these use cases.
+Simple, advanced, and custom searches that you can perform via Experience Manager Assets user interface or other apps and surfaces help fulfill these use cases.

-AEM supports the following use cases and this article describes the usage, concepts, configurations, limitations, and troubleshooting for these use cases.
+Experience Manager Assets supports the following use cases and this article describes the usage, concepts, configurations, limitations, and troubleshooting for these use cases.

 | Search assets | Configuration and administration | Work with search results |
 |---|---|---|